MartinezM87/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.
+  A token is used for authentication for users to login.
+The token is then checked to see if it is authentic before letting the user in.

 - [ ] What steps can you take in your web apps to keep your data secure?
+  To keep your data secure you would set up private routing which prevents users from entering the page without proper credentials

 - [ ] Describe how web servers work.
+  A webserver is stored code in combination with software and hardware that sends data to the internet through a domain name.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+  Create, Read, Update, Delete

 ## Project Set Up